Apprenticeship

 • Your completed application form, accurately responding to all questions.
 You will input your application information through the online submission portal.

-• A scanned copy of the front of your current, valid driver's license.
+• A scanned copy of your current, valid driver's license.

 • Proof of high school graduation (e.g., a copy of your diploma, G.E.D. certificate, or equivalent); or, in lieu of a high school diploma or its equivalent, proof of a two-year Associate Degree or higher.